onflow/flow-go/pkg/language/docs/language.md

 Resources are types that can only exist in **one** location at a time and **must** be used **exactly once**.

+Resources **must** be created (instantiated) by using the `create` keyword.

+At the end of a function which has resources (variables, constants, parameters) in scope, the resources **must** be either **moved** or **destroyed**.

 They are **moved** when used as an initial value for a constant or variable, when assigned to a different variable, when passed as an argument to a function, and when returned from a function.

+Resources are **destroyed** using the `destroy` keyword.

+Accessing a field or calling a function of a resource does not move or destroy it.

 When the resource was moved, the constant or variable that referred to the resource before the move becomes **invalid**.

-Accessing a field or calling a function of a resource does not destroy it.
+An **invalid** resource cannot be used again.

+To make the behaviour of resource types explicit, the move prefix `<-` must be used in type annotations of variable or constant declarations, parameters, and return types.

-To make the move explicit, the move operator `<-` must be used when the resource is the initial value of a constant or variable, when it is moved to a different variable, when it is moved to a function, and when it is returned from a function.
+To make moves of resources explicit, the move operator `<-` must be used when the resource is the initial value of a constant or variable, when it is moved to a different variable, when it is moved to a function as an argument, and when it is returned from a function.

-Resource must be created (instantiated) by using the `create` keyword.
-To destroy a resource, the `destroy` keyword must be used.

 ```bamboo,file=resource-behavior.bpl
 // Declare a resource named `SomeResource`, with a variable integer field.